maria-ayrouth/Food-Classification/README.md

 # Food-Classification

-we're going to get specific and see how a special kind of neural network, convolutional neural networks (CNNs) can be used for computer vision (detecting patterns in visual data).
+In this Notebook ,we get specific and see how a special kind of neural network, convolutional neural networks (CNNs) can be used for computer vision (detecting patterns in visual data).

 Because convolutional neural networks work so well with images, The images we're going to work with are from the Food-101 dataset, a collection of 101 different categories of 101,000 (1000 images per category) real-world images of food dishes.